Six Steps To Hiring Your Buyers Agent

 The initial meeting with the buyer’s specialist is your opportunity to let the agent know about everything you’re looking for in a home, so don’t be shy.
 It can help to have a list prepared ahead of time to help ensure you don’t forget to mention any important features you’re looking for.
 Break your list down into “needs” or “must-haves” and “wants” or “would-like-to-haves,” maybe listing items in order of preference from most important to least.
 Don’t restrict yourself to the home and property itself; be sure to mention things like location, schools and other factors that could have a bearing on your home selection.

 During the interview, the agent is going to be asking questions, too.
 Some of the questions will help narrow down the type, size and location of the home you’re looking for as well as the features you’re interested in.
 You’ll also be asked about your budget and whether you’ve been preapproved for a mortgage.
 Remember, a buyer’s specialist is all about your needs, and the more information you can provide, the more successful your home search can be.
 Doing a little homework ahead of time, like carefully considering what you want in your new home and getting preapproved, can really help.

-Mr. Moyer provides great service and he really knows his stuff.
-I would refer anyone to him!
+Orange Vista Homes provides great service and they really know their stuff.
+I would refer anyone to them!

 Step 2 – Review the agency disclosure.

 The disclosure provides all the information about how the real estate brokerage will represent you as a buyer.
 Go over the disclosure carefully.
 If you see something you don’t completely understand, ask questions.
 We want your experience with us to be as simple and straightforward as possible so you can feel confident every step of the way.